 Right to Know Reason for Termination

 When an employee is fired, he or she has the right to know the truthful reason for the termination.
+Learn more at Do Minnesota Employers Need to Explain Why They Fired an Employee?
 If the employer does not provide an explanation at the time of termination, the employee has 15 working days to request an explanation from the employer.
 The employer then has 10 working days to respond to the employee.
 Minn.
 Stat. § 181.933.
 It is important after any termination to request such an explanation from an employer.
 If you have been terminated and believe that you were terminated wrongfully, contact an attorney promptly to discuss your legal rights and options.
 Dealing with a wrongful termination claim can be complicated, and an attorney may be best suited to determine whether or not, under a given set of circumstances, an employee was wrongfully terminated.